fwip/mtg_pronouns/reworded_cards.md

 remove a fade counter from parallax tide: Exile target land.

-When Parallax Tide leaves the battlefield, each player returns to the battlefield all cards they owns exiled with Parallax Tide.
+When Parallax Tide leaves the battlefield, each player returns to the battlefield all cards they own exiled with Parallax Tide.

 Parallax Wave 2WW
 ---------------